mathspp/mathspp/pages/02.blog/50-shades-of-sign/item.md

 But wait, if `x == 0` really is to be treated like an edge case, then it doesn't make sense to have the `else` in there.
 I mean, edge cases don't generally happen, so the `else` statement is just a bit redundant...
 I should probably get rid of it!

+This minor thing is just a pedantic point on semantics, but let's go through with it:

 ```py
 def sign(x):